 Poverty in Guatemala is widespread.
-Around 75% of the population live below the poverty line,.
+Around 75% of the population lives below the poverty line.
 The poverty line is defined by the ability to purchase basic necessities such as food, shelter, security, etc. Over 40% of the population has no access to any health care services.
 Many patients do not wish to seek care from public health due to mistrust and poor quality of services.
-There is a great need for medical services, especially for young children, since 16% of infants suffer from low birth weight, and 50% of all children are malnourished.
+There is a great need for medical services, especially for young children, since 16% of all infants suffer from low birth weight, and 50% of all children are malnourished.

 Who Are We Partnering With?

 In 2005, Dr. Juan Pablo Noriega Herrera, who had recently graduated from medical school, decided to dedicate his life to ministry work.
 Two years later, he married Carolina Astorga Domínguez, a licensed chemistry biologist, who joined him in the ministry and began to expand medical services with a clinical laboratory.